Skip to main content

 Supercharge Biogas Production

-iBioBooster Systems™ (iBB Systems™) apply bioacceleration and bioaugmentation to increase a digester system’s methane capture
+iBioBooster System™ bioacceleration and bioaugmentation increase digester methane capture and biogas production

-At industrial-scale digesters in Italy and China, iBB Systems have raised production of biogas and percentage methane content, increasing digester methane capture in the range of 10% to 25+%
+At industrial-scale digesters in Italy and China, the iBB™ has raised biogas production with higher methane content by 10% to 25+%

 The iBB System